Recognizing, accepting, and embracing addiction.

 And we need to wake up and smell the coffee.

-We need to recognize, accept, and embrace that most all of us, in different ways, are attaching to people or things to avoid our real feelings.
+We need to recognize, accept, and embrace that most all of us - in different ways - are attaching to people or things to avoid our real feelings; to avoid learning how to authentically fullfill our own needs.
 So in essence, we are all addicts.
-We need to let go of our judgment about addicts and addiction and see - with clear, accurate, and complete awareness - that “there but for the grace of God, go I.”
+We need to let go of our judgment about addiction and see - with clear, accurate, and evolving awareness - that “there but for the grace of God, go I.”

 To order the full length "Addiction Nation" article, (3,000 words, approx. 8 pages) please fill out the information below.